 In 2002, I made the difficult decision to leave the state legislature and run for Governor because I felt I had more to offer Hawai‘i.
-After a long and intense campaign, we fell short on primary night by about 1% of the vote (yes, I’m now the king of cliffhanger losses, although I really don’t want to go through that again!)
+After a long and intense campaign, we fell short on primary night by about 1% of the vote (yes, I was by then the king of cliffhanger losses!)

 Six days later, the legendary Patsy Mink, U.S. Congresswoman from Hawaii’s Second District, passed away tragically, creating a vacancy in both the then-107th Congress and the upcoming 108th Congress.
-I ran for both and prevailed in the winner-take-all special elections: one on November 30, 2002 (with 51% of the vote in a field of over 40); and the other on January 4, 2003 (44% of the vote in a field of over 40).
-In November of 2004, I was re-elected to a third term with 63% of the vote, and served in Congress through my term, when I left following my 2006 candidacy for the U.S. Senate.
+I ran for both and prevailed in the winner-take-all special elections: one on November 30, 2002; and the other on January 4, 2003.
+I was re-elected to a second full term in 2004, and served in Congress through my term, when I left following my 2006 candidacy for the U.S. Senate.

 Despite its personal and financial consequences, I have never regretted the basic commitment to elective public service I made as a young man with Spark Matsunaga.

 I have had a full family life as well.
-My first marriage ended but produced two wonderful sons, James and David, now 29 and 27.
+My first marriage ended but produced two wonderful sons, James and David.

 Back in the seventh grade at HPA I was smitten with a classmate, Audrey Nakamura, the daughter of Kamuela’s Episcopal minister, James Nakamura (of Honolulu), and Magdalene (Hirata; of Kona).
-While she now claims she was also “interested”, I was apparently too dense to pick up on it then, and we did not see each other again until our thirtieth class reunion, as her own marriage, which had produced two great kids, David and Megan, now 34 and 32, was ending.
-We have been very happily married almost twenty years now, including raising a true “Brady Bunch” family whose greatest difficulties are the confusion between two Davids and the four-way (now five-way, with David “The Elder’s” marriage to Christie Izutsu of Palolo) conspiracies against us!
-In Audrey, who has worked for over thirty-five years as a flight attendant with PanAm and now United, I am blessed with a full partner whom I trust implicitly, and who has unfailing common sense, also relates well to different peoples throughout Hawai‘i and beyond, and shares my commitment to public service.
+While she now claims she was also “interested”, I was apparently too dense to pick up on it then, and we did not see each other again until our thirtieth class reunion, as her own marriage, which had produced two great kids, David and Megan, was ending.
+We have been very happily married over twenty years now, including raising a true “Brady Bunch” family whose greatest difficulties are the confusion between two Davids and the four-way (now five-way, with David “The Elder’s” marriage to Christie Izutsu of Palolo) conspiracies against us!
+In Audrey, who worked for four decades as a flight attendant with PanAm and United, I am blessed with a full partner whom I trust implicitly, and who has unfailing common sense, also relates well to different peoples throughout Hawai‘i and beyond, and shares my commitment to public service.